bershin/Bible/Languages/06.Objects/Readme.md

     - Key as dynamic variable do not needs quote to enclose it.
         - `obj[key]` -> if key is a variable.
 - "undefined" while accessing keys not in the object.
+    - Same as in array accessing out of range values.
 ### Adding & Updating object
 Access the keys if 'undefined' - add value.
 If contains, update value.
 - `obj.key` (or) `obj["key"]`